A Beginners Guide To Buying A Motorbike

 Engine size

-All motorcycles are advertised, and rated, by their engine size.
-In fact, engine capacity is such a big deal for bikes it’s included in the name of the bike, e.g. Honda Shadow 1100.
-We can’t stress how important it is to pay attention to the engine capacity of each bike, and how that will affect your ability to ride it.
-For example a 600cc cruiser won’t be capable of more than 80mph, whereas a 600cc sportsbike will be capable of speeds in excess of 100mph.
+All motorcycles are advertised and rated by their engine size.
+Engine capacity is such a big deal for bikes, and it’s included in the name of the bike, e.g., the Honda Shadow 1100.
+We can’t stress how important it is to pay attention to the engine capacity of each bike and how that will affect your ability to ride it.
+For example, a 600cc cruiser won’t be capable of more than 80mph, whereas a 600cc sportsbike will be capable of more than 100mph speeds.
 Most young bikers involved in fatal accidents purchased bikes that were more powerful than they could handle.
-Beginners should start out with a 250cc bike, upgrading to a 500/600cc engine after their first year on the road, and some additional training.
-Once you have a few years of riding under your belt you can start looking at engine capacities over 1000cc, and even then you need to be realistic about your riding abilities.
+Beginners should start with a 250cc bike, upgrading to a 500/600cc engine after their first year on the road and some additional training.
+Once you have a few years of riding under your belt, you can start looking at engine capacities over 1000cc, and even then, you need to be realistic about your riding abilities.

 Dry Weight

 Even modern motorcycles can be deceptively heavy, so please ensure you’re comfortable with the weight of your bike.
-The easiest way to test this is to put the bike on its centre stand, or try to.
+The easiest way to test this is to put the bike on its center stand or try to.
 Part of this requires skill, but there’s a physical element too.
-So, if you find yourself struggling to get the bike on its center stand then it’s too heavy for you to own.
+So, if you struggle to get the bike on its center stand, it’s too heavy for you to own.
 This will become more apparent if you drop your bike and have to get it upright without assistance from anyone else.

 Used Bikes

-There’s an old saying that a new bike becomes a used bike the split second it leaves the dealership floor, with an instant drop in value of at least 10%.
-Buying a used bike might seem like a daunting task, but it’s actually pretty straightforward, especially if you’re buying from a dealership.
+There’s an old saying that a new bike becomes a used bike the second it leaves the dealership floor, with an instant drop in value of at least 10%.
+Buying a used bike might seem daunting, but it’s pretty straightforward, especially if you’re buying from a dealership.
 Bring along a friend who has owned several bikes – they’ll spot potential flaws or issues you might skim over due to a lack of experience.

 Things to watch out for: